aheald-quadball/us-quadball-rulebook/rulebook.md

 4.3.3.
 Intentionally dislodging a hoop

 4.3.3.
-Moving or altering a hoop to affect whether the quadball will pass through it 5.2.6.
+Moving or altering a hoop to affect whether the Quadball will pass through it

+5.2.6.
 Headbeat with Excessive Force

 6.1.3.
 Violent or egregious illegal kick